Going to secondary school: what to expect

-Talking to other parents, particularly those who have gone through high school transition, often helps.
+Talking to other parents, particularly those who have gone through high school transition before, often helps.
 It might ease your mind to know that most children find things a little hard at first but settle in during the year.

-Also, other parents who are experienced at the school can often answer small questions and give you helpful tips about how things work at your child’s new school.
+Also, other parents who are experienced at your child’s new school can often answer small questions and give you helpful tips about how things work at the school.

-And don’t be surprised to find that your child doesn’t want you to be as visible at his secondary school as you might have been during the primary years.
-Remember that he’ll still need your support outside of school, and that it’s all part of the way he develops greater independence.
+And don’t be surprised to find that your child doesn’t want you to be around at their secondary school.
+But although your child is developing more independence, they’ll still need your support outside of school.